Green Bay (Lake Michigan): History

 Oconto is home to Copper Culture State Park, which has remains dated to around 5000-6000 BC.
 It is a burial ground of the Copper Culture Indians.
 This burial ground is considered to be the oldest cemetery in Wisconsin and one of the oldest in the nation.
 The Ho-Chunk believe that they were created on the shores of Green Bay at a place called Red Banks.

 The French Jesuit, Roman Catholic priest, and missionary, Father Claude-Jean Allouez said the first Mass in Oconto on December 3, 1669.

 The bay was named la baie des Puants (literally, "the bay of the Stinks") by the French explorer Jean Nicolet as shown on many French maps of the 17th and 18th centuries.
-According to George R. Stewart, the French received the name from their Indian guides, who called the natives living near Green Bay by a derogatory word meaning "Stinkers", thus the bay was the "Bay of the Stinkers", but this name perplexed the French, and Jacques Marquette thought the name might relate to the smell of the swamps when he explored the area in May 1673.
+According to George R. Stewart, the French received the name from their Indian guides, who called the Ho-Chunk living near Green Bay by a derogatory word meaning "Stinkers", thus the bay was the "Bay of the Stinkers".
+This name perplexed the French, and Jacques Marquette thought the name might relate to the smell of the swamps when he explored the area in May 1673.
 His fellow explorer Louis Joliet, with two canoes and five voyageurs of French-Indian ancestry (Métis) were on their way to find the Mississippi River.
 They travelled up the Fox River, nearly to its headwaters.
 The French also called the bay Baie Verte, and the English kept this name as Green Bay.
 The name of the bay in the Menominee language is Pūcīhkit, or "bay that smells like something rotting".

 In 1671 and 1673, Louis André and Jacques Marquette described fluctuations in the water level of the bay and discussed what they thought caused them.

-Ferromanganese nodules, currents, reefs, and fish
+Geology and Ecology

 Ferromanganese nodules have been found in the bay.
 Todorokite occurs within the nodules.

 There are numerous reefs of exposed bedrock in the Porte des Mortes passage and in the bay.

 North of the peninsula, warm water from Green Bay flows into Lake Michigan on the surface, while at the same time, cold lakewater enters Green Bay deep underneath.

-In a study looking at the contents' of fish stomachs, walleye were found to each between 5-6% and lake whitefish and yellow perch over the course of a year.
+In a study looking at fish stomach contents, walleye were found to eat between 5-6% and lake whitefish and yellow perch over the course of a year.
 However, south of Chambers Island, walleye eat considerably more lake whitefish in May and June.
 Walleye were found to eat more yellow perch on an annual basis, but not more than 15% of their overall diet during any particular month.

 Walleye and Lake whitefish in Green Bay for the most part do not compete for the same prey, especially south of Chambers Island.
 Lake whitefish and yellow perch in the bay compete strongly for the same prey south of Chambers Island, and compete moderately north of it.